 The wine, a blend of Vermentino and Ansonica, two native Mediterranean grapes, was a beautiful golden straw in color.
 There were subtle aromas of crisp apple, acacia and honeysuckle, with hints of pineapple on the nose.
 The palate had a slight weight to it with well-integrated acidity balanced by clean salinity.
 There was a kiss of oak, just enough to contribute to the roundness of the wine.
 And it had been made by prisoners.

-With only 4,000 bottles made, this 2015 vintage could definitely be considered a limited-production wine.
+With only 4,000 bottles made, this 2015 vintage could definitely be considered a limited-production wine (bottles are available in the United States for about $150, assuming you can find them).
 Swirling it around in my glass, sipping it with the local cheese and thinking about how wonderful this wine was, I suddenly felt myself getting a little emotional.
 I wasn’t at some lavish tasting event in New York City, nor was I on some sprawling estate in the hills of Tuscany — well, technically I was in Tuscany but about 18 miles off the coast, on the island of Gorgona, the last prison island in Italy.

 A few hours before I had my glass in hand I was ushered onto a ferry in Livorno by the Frescobaldi family to begin an hour-long journey that would introduce me to a project very near and dear to the family’s hearts.
 A journey that owner Lamberto Frescobaldi takes once a week.